The Critical Beta-splitting Random Tree II: Overview and Open Problems: The critical beta-splitting model of random trees

-The main context in which trees with a specified number of leaves have arisen is as phylogenetic trees in evolutionary biology: that is ``deep background" to this article but is not addressed here except in occasional comments.
+This discrete time model was introduced and briefly studied many years ago in \cite{me_clad}.
+A more recent observation was that an associated continuous time model has appealing structural properties, and that observation was major motivation for the current project.
+We define the associated continuous time model $\CTCS(n)$, by declaring that an interval with $m \ge 2$ leaves is split at rate $h_{m-1}$, that is after an Exponential($h_{m-1}$) random time.
+Figure \ref{Fig:1c} shows a schematic realization of $\CTCS(20)$ as a ``continuization" of the realization of $\DTCS(20)$ in Figure \ref{Fig:1d}.
+Figure \ref{Fig:400} shows an actual realization of $\CTCS(400)$.

+Observe that there is no direct connection between the model (discrete or continuous) for $n$ and the model for $n+1$.
+Because a binary tree on $n$ leaves has $n-1$ splits, one imagines that as $n$ increases the trees will tend to get taller.
+However in the continuous model there is an offsetting feature, that the initial splitting rate $h_{n-1}$ is increasing with $n$.
+This turns out to have the following remarkable effect. \begin{Proposition} Let $B_n$ denote the height of the branchpoint between the paths to two uniform random distinct leaves of $\CTCS(n)$.
+Then, for each $n \geq 2$, $B_n$ has exactly Exponential$(1)$ distribution. \end{Proposition} The short stochastic calculus proof will be given in Appendix \ref{sec:Exp1}.
+This result hints at the ``consistency" result (Theorem \ref{T:consistent}) and suggests that $h_{n-1}$ is the canonical choice of splitting rates for the continuization.
+In general the continuous model is more tractable, so we focus more on it rather than the discrete model.

 We do find it convenient to adopt the biological term {\em clade} for the set of leaves in a subtree, that is the elements in a subinterval somewhere in the interval-splitting process.
-So the 6th level upwards in the left side of Figure \ref{Fig:1} shows the 4 clades $\{5,6\}, \ \{7\}, \ \{9,10,11,12,13,14,15,16,17\}, \{18,19\}$ containing 14 leaves; these correspond on the right side to the 4 ``lines of descent" at that level, and correspond to the numbers of leaves in each associated subtree.
+So the path from the root to the distinguished leaf 11 in Figure \ref{Fig:1c} passes through successive clades